How Do You Forecast a Budget?

 Definition of Budget Forecasting

-At its core, budget forecasting is the process of estimating future financial conditions based on historical data and predefined assumptions about future developments.
-It allows businesses to prepare and adjust their financial strategies to meet upcoming needs and challenges.
+Budget forecasting is the process of estimating future financial conditions using historical data and assumptions about what is ahead.
+It gives businesses a way to prepare and adjust their financial plans for upcoming needs and challenges.

 Importance of Budget Forecasting for Businesses